Hill of Oaks

 Wakefield selected Hill of Oaks as the site, on the south-eastern shore of the lake, designed a new access road through Haws Wood and obtained planning permission in January 1910.

 After weeks when the weather was not suitable for flying, on the morning of 25 November 1911 the lake was calm.
 Herbert Stanley Adams taxied out Waterbird from Hill of Oaks and, with the benefit of a gentle wind which had begun to blow, made the first flight.
 He reached a height of about 50 feet and continued towards the ferry, where he made a wide turn before returning to alight at Hill of Oaks.
 The difference to previous attempts to take off was that a second ‘step’ had been added to the stern of the float.
+This photo was taken from Hill of Oaks.

 The Admiralty took an early interest in Windermere.
 On 20 January 1912, Lieutenant (later Air Chief Marshal Sir) Arthur Longmore test-flew Waterbird for the Admiralty.
 On 23 January 1912, in a paper entitled ‘The Development of Naval Aeroplanes and Airships’, Rear-Admiral (later Admiral Sir) Ernest Troubridge, Chief of Staff, proposed the Bristol school or Wakefield hydro-aeropalne school to train those pilots that cannot be received at Eastchurch at present’.